 In this section I explore the following issues:

-for AM to bring value to an XP project.
+hence the potential for AM to bring value to an XP team.

 Fit With XP